Armenian genocide: Turkish War of Independence

 The CUP regrouped as the Turkish nationalist movement to fight the Turkish War of Independence, relying on the support of perpetrators of the genocide and those who had profited from it.
 This movement saw the return of Armenian survivors as a mortal threat to its nationalist ambitions and the interests of its supporters.
 The return of survivors was therefore impossible in most of Anatolia and thousands of Armenians who tried were murdered.
 Historian Raymond Kévorkian states that the war of independence was "intended to complete the genocide by finally eradicating Armenian, Greek, and Syriac survivors".
-In 1920, Turkish general Kâzım Karabekir invaded Armenia with orders "to eliminate Armenia physically and politically".
+In 1920 Kâzım Karabekir, a Turkish general, invaded Armenia with orders "to eliminate Armenia physically and politically".
 Nearly 100,000 Armenians were massacred in Transcaucasia by the Turkish army and another 100,000 fled from Cilicia during the French withdrawal.
 According to Kévorkian, only the Soviet occupation of Armenia prevented another genocide.

 The victorious nationalists subsequently declared the Republic of Turkey in 1923.
 CUP war criminals were granted immunity and later that year, the Treaty of Lausanne established Turkey's current borders and provided for the Greek population's expulsion.
-Its minority protection provisions had no enforcement mechanism and were disregarded in practice.
+Its protection provisions for non-Muslim minorities had no enforcement mechanism and were disregarded in practice.

 Armenian survivors were left mainly in three locations.
 About 295,000 Armenians had fled to Russian-controlled territory during the genocide and ended up mostly in Soviet Armenia.
 An estimated 200,000 Armenian refugees settled in the Middle East, forming a new wave of the Armenian diaspora.
 In the Republic of Turkey, about 100,000 Armenians lived in Constantinople and another 200,000 lived in the provinces, largely women and children who had been forcibly converted.
 Though Armenians in Constantinople faced discrimination, they were allowed to maintain their cultural identity, unlike those elsewhere in Turkey who continued to face forced Islamization and kidnapping of girls after 1923.
 Between 1922 and 1929, the Turkish authorities eliminated surviving Armenians from southern Turkey, expelling thousands to French-mandate Syria.